leehaesung/iotf-rtd/docs/getting_started/concepts.rst

     organization, all stored data will be deleted, and cannot be recovered.

 .. warning:: Historical event storage uses an MQTT Quality of Service level of 0
     (delivery at most once), so some data may be lost.
+Please note that only messages of up to 4096 bytes are stored.